Agave attenuata is an unusual succulent belonging to the Agave plant genus and the Asparagaceae family of plants.

 - Snails and slugs on young foliage

-- Agave attenuata “Ray Of Light” – variegated selection, white streak on the outside edge of the leaf.
+- A. attenuata “Ray Of Light” – variegated selection, white streak on the outside edge of the leaf.

-The Agave attenuata is commonly grown in gravel and rock gardens.
-It also looks great potted in courtyards, southwestern landscapes, Mediterranean gardens or used as a border plant in a flower bed.
+The swan’s neck Agave is commonly grown in gravel and rock gardens.
+It also looks great potted container plant in courtyards, southwestern landscapes, and Mediterranean gardens or used as a border plant in a flower bed.

-When planting in a garden, keep in mind that the Agave attenuata has a spread of up to eight feet.
+When planting in a garden, remember that the attenuata Agave has a spread of up to 8′ feet.